 I have been teaching piano since 2004, and it’s my joy and passion to share what I’ve learned with you.
 I obtained my teacher’s ARCT from the Royal Conservatory of Music in 2010.
-One of the best parts about teaching piano is that each student is different, so I continue to learn, read, attend masterclasses, festivals, conferences, and am an active member of the Ontario Registered Music Teacher’s Association (Auditions and Recitals Coordinator since 2016-2018).
+One of the best parts about teaching piano is that each student is different, so I continue to learn, read, attend masterclasses, festivals, conferences, and am an active member of the Ontario Registered Music Teacher’s Association (Auditions and Recitals Coordinator, 2016-2018).
 I strive to make music relevant to each student and incorporate music history and theory along with practical skills to develop their technique and proficiency.
+I tailor each lesson to the student’s needs and goals.

 Why is this site called pianofortekeys?
 Pianoforte is the actual name of the piano!
 Piano is Italian for “soft” or “quiet” while forte is Italian for “loud”.
 Put together, this encompasses what the piano is capable of.
 You can think of this site as “the keys of the pianoforte” or “keys to learning the pianoforte” !